 Lead time = Procurement time + Manufacturing time + Shipping time

-Example Of Lead Time
+Example of How to Calculate Lead Time

 Let's calculate the lead time for our hypothetical chair manufacturing business from above.
 The manufacturing time is 200 chairs in one week (seven days).
 It takes four days to procure all the raw materials needed to make the chairs, and six days to deliver the chair to the customer.
 When plugged into the formula, the lead time calculation is as follows: